JVital2013/vitality-goes/README.md

 # Vitality GOES
 A Web App for showcasing Geostationary Weather Satellite Data.
-Vitality GOES is designed to display data received from GOES-16/18 satellites via goestools, Satdump, or XRIT Demodulator, but images from other satellites can be displayed as well.
+Vitality GOES is designed to display data received from GOES-16/18 satellites via goestools, Satdump, or XRIT Decoder, but images from other satellites can be displayed as well.

 **[Click Here for Screenshots and Videos](https://github.com/JVital2013/vitality-goes/wiki/Screenshots-and-Videos)**